Erbolat Dosaev: Baiterek

-Dossaev is the former chairman and CEO of Baiterek, a state-owned holding company specializing in banking and finance founded in 2013.
+Dosaev is the former chairman and CEO of Baiterek Holding, a state-owned holding company specializing in banking and finance founded in 2013.
 Baiterek was originally formed to fund large economic development projects but the company's portfolio was expanded significantly in order to cope with the economic problems associated with falling oil prices.
-Dossaev was appointed head of Baiterek in May 2016 and succeeded Quandyq Bishimbaev.
-As part of his work at Baiterek, Dossaev was appointed to chairman of the board of directors of KazExportGarant, a state owned export insurance firm.
+Dosaev was appointed head of Baiterek in May 2016 and succeeded Quandyq Bishimbaev.
+As part of his work at Baiterek, Dosaev was appointed to chairman of the board of directors of KazExportGarant, a state owned export insurance firm.

-While serving as head of Baiterek, Dossaev attended an international economic forum in Beijing to discuss China's Belt and Road Initiative in 2017.
+While serving as head of Baiterek, Dosaev attended an international economic forum in Beijing to discuss China's Belt and Road Initiative in 2017.
 He held talks with the heads of large Chinese banks and other financial institutions.
-The talks resulted in numerous non-binding agreements and a joint venture between China Triumph International and Orda Glass to construct a sheet glass factory in the Kyzylorda Region.
+The talks resulted in numerous non-binding agreements and a joint venture between China Triumph International and Orda Glass to construct a sheet glass factory in the Qyzylorda Region.

 Deputy Prime Minister of Kazakhstan (2017–2019)

-Dossaev was appointed as Deputy Prime Minister by President Nazarbayev on 29 August 2017.
-Askar Zhumagaliyev was also appointed deputy prime minister effective the same date.
-Prime Minister Bakytzhan Sagintayev presented both of the new deputy prime ministers to the cabinet shortly thereafter; these appointments brought the total number of deputy prime ministers to four.
-Dossaev's portfolio included a series of modernization efforts in important economic sectors.
+Dosaev was appointed as Deputy Prime Minister by President Nazarbaev on 29 August 2017.
+Asqar Zhumaghaliev was also appointed deputy prime minister effective the same date.
+Prime Minister Baqytzhan Saghyntaev presented both of the new deputy prime ministers to the cabinet shortly thereafter; these appointments brought the total number of deputy prime ministers to four.
+Dosaev's portfolio included a series of modernization efforts in important economic sectors.

 Chairman of the National Bank (2019–2022)

-On 25 February 2019, Dossaev became the Governor of the National Bank of Kazakhstan.
-From August 2019, the National Bank under President Kassym-Jomart Tokayev's initiatives, audited 14 largest banks in Kazakhstan in an attempt at attracting investors and raising confidence within Kazakh banking system.
+On 25 February 2019, Dosaev became the Governor of the National Bank of Kazakhstan.
+From August 2019, the National Bank under President Qasym-Zhomart Toqaev's initiatives, audited 14 largest banks in Kazakhstan in an attempt at attracting investors and raising confidence within Kazakh banking system.

 In response to the COVID-19 pandemic in Kazakhstan, the National Bank played an active role in avoiding further economic crisis by stimulating monetary policy for 2020–2021 to stimulate business activity, support employment and develop infrastructure which amounted 2.3 trillion tenge out of total 6.3 trillion included in anti-crisis package.
 By the end of 2020, the inflation remained in the corridor of 8–8.5% and amounted to 7.5%.
 According to Dossaev at the 9th Congress of Financiers, the Kazakh economy returned to its pre-pandemic level, as its GPD growth in the first 10 months of 2021 amounted to 3.5%.
 He also added that the National Bank would end its payments to the anti-crisis programs by 2025, although not ruling out the possibility of it happening earlier by the end of 2023 taking account in the rate of Kazakhstan's economic recovery.

-In November 2021, Dossaev in a meeting with President Tokayev, announced the launch of a pilot program national payment system where tenge transactions would be processed through a preliminary agreement with Visa and Mastercard and that the system would increase the share of non-cash payments from 57% to 65% by 2025.
+In November 2021, Dosaev in a meeting with President Toqaev, announced the launch of a pilot program national payment system where tenge transactions would be processed through a preliminary agreement with Visa and Mastercard and that the system would increase the share of non-cash payments from 57% to 65% by 2025.